With Love, and Wafflenugget | Prologue + Chapter 1

 I don't remember life after Maura, at least the first bit.
 I was in a fugue state.

-But I came back, and the whole appointment felt like a bad dream.
-My body was so ravaged from the prior few weeks — the fugue states, the suicide attempt, the psych ward stay, and Maura’s passing — that as I entered his office, I slipped into a state of derealization, a rare mode of survival my mind usually skipped over on its way to a full fugue state.
+The whole appointment played out like a bad dream.
+My body was so ravaged from the prior few weeks — the fugue states, the suicide attempt, the psych ward stay, and Maura’s passing — that as I entered his office, I slipped into a state of what I now know was derealization.

-And then, we began.
-I, on the couch.
+And then, we began — I, on the couch.
 He, in his rocker.
+Us, in our usual positions.

-There were no offers to explain his past outburst or his cruel remarks about how I was failing him and my parents.
-No. There was only him preaching and proselytizing – and telling me over and over that even if I told everyone that I hadn’t attempted, he knew the truth, but he could forgive me for what I had done.
-Yes, he could forgive me for what I had done.
+Without a single mention of the last appointment, his past outburst, and the cruel remarks about how I was failing him and my parents, he just talked.
+Actually no. He just preached and proselytized — telling me over and over that even if I had told everyone in the hospital that I hadn’t attempted, he knew the truth, but he could forgive me for what I had done.
+Yes, he could forgive me for what I had done, and even if I didn’t deserve it, he would give it because he was that kind.

 But I didn’t.

 I just listened.
 I just sat there.
 I just held space.
-Head bowed, in quasi-prayer, I just listened.
+Head bowed, in quasi-prayer, taking it all because I knew the truth that he refused to admit.

 He was dying.